praekelt/django-category/README.rst

 Category.title
 ++++++++++++++
-Short descriptive title for the category, to be used for display.
+Short descriptive title for the category to be used for display.

 Category.slug
 +++++++++++++